DeLaSalleUniversity-Manila-DISMATH-t216/dismathportfolio-TheDagger24/README.md

 - Thinking critically is mandatory for the course in order to pass it by the end of the term.
 - Truth tables were introduced to us.
 It is an important tool for the course itself.
 - I also learned that we don`t need calculator in the subject unlike our other subjects.
-- The "Knights and Knaves" problem was discussed.
-- It`s different from other math subjects.
+- It`s different from other math subjects because it involves logic operations.
 - The variables that we usually use are p and q.

 #Week2